benjaminapetersen/lunch-and-learn-bash/README.md

 # run first matching command by search word (DANGEROUS!)
 !<term>
 !fooba  # would run foobar --baz=shizzle
-# run the first command that matches <search-term>
+# run the first command that matches pattern <search-term>
+!?foo?:p
 !?foobar --baz=shizzle?
+# print the first command that matches, don't run it
+!?foo?:p
 # run previous command by number of indexes back in search
 !-2
 # run command at history index